Understanding your local community and your workforce.

 - Explain that you need to carry out right to work and reference checks (and ensure that they provided the relevant details)

-- how long this process is likely to take and why it is done
+- Explain how long this process is likely to take and why it is done

-- that you/ a specific colleague will be on hand (provide contact details) to answer any questions they may have at any point.
+- Explain that you/ a specific colleague will be on hand to (provide contact details) and answer any questions they may have at any point.

 You could invite the individual to visit the workplace ahead of their start date.
 This could ease anxiety and help plan additional considerations such as access needs.
 If they accept the offer, it would be useful to show them: